 - ½ cup heavy whipping cream

-- 2 cups Parmigiano-Reggiano cheese, grated
+- 2 cups Parmigiano-Reggiano (Parmesan) cheese (grated)

-- 2 cups Mexican style cheese
+- 2 cups Mexican-style shredded cheese

 - Carefully wash the leeks again in running water.

 - Butter a baking dish.

 - In a large skillet, heat the rest of the butter on medium-high heat and add leek.

 - Cover and let simmer for 20 minutes.
 Stir occasionally and cook until leeks are soft.

 - Meanwhile, peel and slice the potatoes into ¼” (1.3 cm) pieces.